-Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability indications 20 mg 30 mg 40 mg Availability Tapentadol (Nucynta ER [®]) For the management of moderate to severe chronic pain in adults when a continuous, around-the-clock opioid analgesic is needed for an extended period of time and treatment of neuropathic pain associated with diabetic peripheral neuropathy in adults Extended release tablet: 50 mg 100 mg 150 mg 200 mg 250 mg - Combination Pro ducts Morphine sulfate/ naltrexone For the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Extended release capsule: 20 mg/0.8 mg 30 mg/1.2 mg 50 mg/2 mg 60 mg/2.4 mg 80 mg/3.2 mg 100 mg/4 mg [‡] - Oxycodone/ acetaminophen For the management of acute pain severe enough to require opioid treatment and for which alternative treatment options are inadequate Extended release tablet: 7.5 mg/325 mg -
+Generic (Trade Name) Food and Drug Administration Approved Indications Dosage Form/Strength Generic Availability ( 40 mg 60 mg [‡] 80 mg [‡] , Oxymorphone (Opana® ER) For the management of pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Tablet extended release: 5 mg 7.5 mg 10 mg 15 mg 20 mg 30 mg 40 mg • Tapentadol (Nucynta ER [®]) Pain severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Neuropathic pain associated with diabetic peripheral neuropathy (DPN) in adults severe enough to require daily, around-the-clock, long-term opioid treatment and for which alternative treatment options are inadequate.
+Tablet, extended release: 50 mg 100 mg 150 mg 200 mg 250 mg - Combination Pro Morphine sulfate/ naltrexone (Embeda®) For the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time for patients in whom tolerance to an opioid of comparable potency is established.
+Capsule, extended release: 20 mg/0.8 mg 30 mg/1.2 mg 50 mg/2 mg 60 mg/2.4 mg 80 mg/3.2 mg 100 mg/4 mg [‡] - Oxycodone/ Acetaminophen (Xartemis XR [®]) For the management of acute pain severe enough to require opioid treatment and for which alternative treatment options are inadequate Biphasic tablet, extended release: 7.5 mg/325 mg -

-Generic is available in at least one dosage form or strength.
+^{}Generic is available in at least one dosage form or strength.